Beyond Spa Days and Manicures: What Real Self-Care Looks Like

 What is Self-Care?

-Probably the best place to start is by discussing what I believe self-care is NOT.
-It’s just my humble opinion but I do discuss self-care a lot in my career and am always a bit surprised by the differing definitions.
+Probably the best place to start is by discussing what it is NOT.
+It’s just my humble opinion, but I do discuss self-care a lot in my career.
+And am always a bit surprised by the differing definitions.
 For example, I am frequently asked for ‘non-extravagant’ and ‘inexpensive’ self-care ideas.
 And I get why.
 If you hop onto Pinterest or Google and search for “self-care” you’ll be hit with hundreds of ideas involving “long candle-lit bubble baths”, and “relaxing back massages”.
-Again – NOTHING wrong with either of those….if you follow me on social media you’ll probably have picked up on my bath obsession (always involving candles, face masks, music…the whole nine yards)!
+Again – NOTHING wrong with either of those.
+If you follow me on social media you’ll be aware of my bath obsession (always involving candles, face masks, music…the whole nine yards)!

 But, while most of these suggestions are fabulous ways to unwind and shake off a bit of stress are they REALLY the essence of self-care?
 When did it become a commodity almost entirely synonymous with spa trips, nail appointments and chocolate treats?
 Sorry to ask, but has it become a bit self-indulgent?
 Or have we just completely lost sight of what self-care actually is?